bondy-io/bondy_docs/docs/about/community.md

 :::
 ::: column 2
 ### Chat
-Development of Bondy, and general chatter happens on Zulip.
+Development of Bondy, and general chatter happens on Slack.
 :::
 ::::::